SATISFACTORY ACADEMIC PROGRESS POLICY (SAP)

 In order to satisfy Satisfactory Academic Progress requirements, financial aid recipients must:

-Earn a minimum Cumulative Grade Point Average (GPA) of 2.00 for all classes attempted.
-Grade symbols of A, B, C, P, or CR earned during Fall and Spring semesters and Summer session will be considered as acceptable for courses completed, and satisfactory academic progress consideration.
+Earn a minimum Cumulative GPA of 2.00 for all classes attempted.
+Grade symbols of A, B, C, D, P, or CR earned during Fall, Spring or Summer will be considered as acceptable for courses completed, and satisfactory academic progress consideration.

 GRADE POINT AVERAGE